Delay-Based Back-Pressure Scheduling in Multihop Wireless Networks: Numerical Results

 We evaluate the scheduling performance by measuring average total queue lengths in the network over time.
 Fig.~\ref{fig:multihop_b} illustrates average queue lengths under different offered loads to examine the performance limits of scheduling schemes.
 Each result represents an average of 10 simulation runs with independent stochastic arrivals, where each run lasts for $10^6$ time slots.
-Since the optimal throughput region is defined as the set of arrival rates under which queue lengths remain finite (see Definition~\ref{def:stab}), we can consider the traffic load, under which the queue length increases rapidly, as the boundary of the optimal throughput region.
-Fig.~\ref{fig:multihop_b} shows that D-BP achieves the same throughput region as Q-BP, thus supports the theoretical results of throughput optimality.
+Since the optimal throughput region is defined as the set of arrival rates under which the queue lengths remain finite, we can consider the traffic load, under which the queue length increases rapidly, as the boundary of the optimal throughput region.
+Fig.~\ref{fig:multihop_b} shows that D-BP achieves the same throughput region as Q-BP, thus supporting the theoretical results on throughput performance.

-Although Q-BP and D-BP perform similarly in terms of average queue length (or average delay) over the network, the tail of the delay distribution of Q-BP could be substantially longer because certain flows are starved.
+Although Q-BP and D-BP perform similarly in terms of the average queue length (or average delay due to Little's Law) over the network, the tail of the delay distribution of Q-BP could be substantially longer because certain flows are starved.
 This could cause enormous unfairness between flows, resulting in very poor QoS for certain flows.

 Note that although a bursty flow is a long flow that has an infinite amount of data, the arrivals occur in a dispersed manner (i.e., the inter-arrival times between groups of packets are very large) and we can view this bursty flow as consisting of many short flows.
-Thus, we expect that the bursty flow may experience a very large delay under Q-BP due to lack of subsequent packet arrivals over long periods of time that does not allow the queue-lengths to grow and thus contributes to the long tail of the delay distribution.
+Thus, we expect that the bursty flow may experience a very large delay under Q-BP.
+This is because the bursty flow lacks subsequent packet arrivals over long periods of time, which does not allow the queue-lengths to grow, and thus contributes to the long tail of the delay distribution.
 However, this phenomenon may not manifest itself in terms of a higher average delay for Q-BP, as can be observed in Fig.~\ref{fig:multihop_b}, because the amount of data corresponding to the bursty flow in the simulation is small compared to the other flows.
 On the other hand, D-BP can achieve better fairness by scheduling the links based on delays and not starving bursty or variable flows.
 We confirm this in the following observations.